Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 > ⚠️ **Attention!**<br>
 > DCSServerBot is not compatible with Python 3.12 yet.
 This is because of some 3rd party libraries and not the bot
-> itself.
+> itself.<br>
+> Some people run it without issues on 3.12, but you would do that at your own risk.

 ### Discord Token
 The bot needs a unique Token per installation.
 This one can be obtained at http://discord.com/developers <br/>
-- Create a "New Application"
+- Create a "New Application".
-- Add a Bot.
-- Select Bot from the left menu, give it a nice name and icon, press "Copy" below "Click to Reveal Token".
+- Select Bot from the left menu and give it a nice name, icon and maybe a banner.
+- Press "Reset Token" and then "Copy" to obtain your token.
 - Now your Token is in your clipboard.
 Paste it in some editor for later use.
 - All "Privileged Gateway Intents" have to be enabled on that page.<br/>
-- To add the bot to your Discord guild, select "OAuth2" from the menu, then "URL Generator"
+- To add the bot to your Discord guild, select "OAuth2" from the left menu
+- Select the "bot" checkbox in "OAuth2 URL Generator"
-- Select the "bot" checkbox, and then select the following permissions:
+- Select the following "Bot Permissions":
+  - Left side:
     - Manage Channels
+  - Center:
     - Send Messages
     - Manage Messages
     - Embed Links
     - Attach Files
     - Read Message History
     - Add Reactions
     - Use Slash Commands

-- Press "Copy" on the generated URL, paste it into the browser of your choice
+- Press "Copy" on the generated URL and paste it into the browser of your choice
 - Select the guild the bot has to be added to - and you're done!

+> ⚠️ **Attention!**<br>
-- For easier access to user and channel IDs, enable "Developer Mode" in "Advanced Settings" in Discord.
+> For easier access to user and channel IDs, enable "Developer Mode" in "Advanced Settings" in your Discord client.

 ### Download
 Best is to use ```git clone https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot.git``` as you then always have